Does your business credit score affect your energy deal?

 What is a business credit score?

-A business credit score is a number between 1 and 100 that indicates to leaders the creditworthiness of your business - with 1 being least creditworthy and 100 being the most creditworthy.
+A business credit score is a number between one and 100 that indicates to leaders the creditworthiness of your business, with one being the least creditworthy, and 100 being the most creditworthy.

-As with a personal credit score, the rating your business is given is based on risk - if your business is struggling or has missed or late payments on business loans or business credit cards it will be seen as a bigger risk to lenders and this will be reflected in its credit score.
+As with a personal credit score, the rating your business is given is based on risk - if your business is struggling or has missed or late payments on business loans or business credit cards, it will be seen as a bigger risk to lenders.
+This will be reflected in its credit score.

 Why do energy suppliers check your credit rating?